Gabriel Roschini: Impact on Mariology

+opposed Roschini for being too maximalist and wrote that Roschini's views made the work of Charles Balic (who was a maximalist) appear to be moderate.

-Altogether he published over 900 titles, mostly on Mariology, in addition to his encyclopedic works, reviewing the mariological contributions of saints like Bernard of Clairvaux and Anthony of Padua.
+Altogether Roschini published over 900 titles, mostly on Mariology, in addition to his encyclopedic works, reviewing the mariological contributions of saints like Bernard of Clairvaux and Anthony of Padua.
 In 1950 he explained the mariology of Saint Thomas Aquinas.
 He detailed his mariology in a major work in the year 1952.